RutgersCSSystems/fire-yolov5/README.md

 improve performance.
 This highlights the need for a Cross-layered approach.

-##### Running Microbenchmark (quick, < 7 minutes)
+##### Running Microbenchmark (quick, < 4 minutes)
-The microbenchmarks can take different duration depending on the storage hardware and the available memory in the system.
-Let's run a short microbenchmark
+The microbenchmarks can take different durations depending on the storage hardware and the available memory in the system.
+Let's run a short microbenchmark.

 First, to compile the microbenchmark with different workloads, use the following steps: